Cleopatra Wong: Cultural impact

 Cinematically, Cleopatra Wong has been an influence within the spy as well as martial arts genres, becoming an icon of popular culture.
 A major testament to Cleopatra Wong’s prominence in popular culture was made public when Quentin Tarantino, talking about the character played by Uma Thurman in his Kill Bill series declared:

 Cleopatra Wong's influence on film was also documented by Mark Hartley's feature-length documentary Machete Maidens Unleashed! released in 2010.

 Moreover, Cleopatra Wong's influence extended beyond film, reaching out to the music industry, when Australian musician and composer Amanda Brown, following the breakup of The Go-Betweens, formed with former Go-Betweens drummer Lindy Morrison as well as with Michael Armiger on bass guitar, Colin Bloxsom and Mark Moffatt, a band called Cleopatra Wong which was active from 1991 to 1992.

-Marrie Lee was dismayed by a Singapore film critic who wrote rather uncharitably that she was "Cleopatra Wrong".
+Marrie Lee "will never forget" the Singapore film critic who wrote that she was "Cleopatra Wrong".